(Disorder, Seizure—Child; Epilepsy—Child)

 Epilepsy.
 American Association of Neurological Surgeons website.
 Available at:

-Growing up with epilepsy: activities, safety, and first aid.
+Growing up with epilepsy: seizure journal.
 Massachusetts General Hospital website.
 Available at:

 Living with epilepsy.
 Patient UK website.
 Available at:

 http://www.patient.co.uk/showdoc/23068986.
 Updated June 5, 2015.
 Accessed September 25, 2017.

 Neal EG, Chaffe H, Schwartz RH, et al. The ketogenic diet for the treatment of childhood epilepsy: a randomised controlled trial.

 Lancet Neurol.
 2008 May 2.
 [Epub ahead of print]

 Seizure in children.
 EBSCO DynaMed Plus website.
 Available at: